X-ray annual modulation observed by XMM-Newton and Axion Quark Nugget Dark Matter: The AQN model

 \begin{itemize} \item The typical baryon charge carried by a nugget is huge. $|B|\sim 10^{25}$ (constrained by observations and will be discussed later in this section), which implies that the number density of nuggets is extremely low. \item The key ratio relevant for cosmology $\sigma/M\sim 10^{-10}{\rm~cm}^2/{\rm g}$ is far below the astrophysical and cosmological limits $\sigma/M < 1{\rm~cm}^2/{\rm g}$.
 Therefore, the AQN qualifies as a Cold Dark Matter candidate.

 \item The nuggets are stable objects over the cosmological timescale.
 AQNs survive in the unfriendly environment of the early Universe, before and after the Big Bang Nucleosynthesis (BBN) epoch \citep{Ge:2019voa}.
 A dominant portion of the AQNs also survive violent events such as galaxy formation and star formation. \item The nuggets have a very large binding energy, so the quarks/antiquarks locked in the core cannot participate in BBN, which happens at $T\sim 0.1$~MeV.
 Therefore, the conventional BBN picture holds with possible small corrections on the order of $10^{-10}$, which in fact could resolve the primordial lithium puzzle~\citep{Flambaum:2018ohm}. \item Due to the small ratio $\sigma/M\sim B^{-1/3}\ll 1$, the nuggets completely decouple from photons, so the conventional picture of structure formation holds. \item The nuggets do not modify the conventional analysis of the CMB.
-They provide possible small radiation corrections which could resolve the tension between standard predictions and the EDGES observation (stronger than anticipated 21 cm absorption features)~\citep{Lawson:2018qkc}. \end{itemize} In the AQN model, dark matter will emit radiation when it collides with a baryon.
-Because of the AQN's low number density, this is a very rare event.
-When it happens, only the surface of the AQN will radiate, while most of the matter inside the nugget remains hidden and dark.
-For this reason, it is expected that AQNs with a larger baryon charge, $\left<B\right>$, will generate even weaker radiation\footnote{To be more specific, only antinuggets play an important role here in observations, since they carry a huge amount of antimatter that could annihilate with matter from the visible Universe.
-Also, it is antinuggets that are relevant for our present study of the varying X-ray background.
-Therefore, the nuggets or AQNs discussed later in this paper refers to antinuggets, if not specified.}.
-It is also expected that baryon rich environments, such as the early Universe, the core of a galaxy, planets, and stars will emit more AQN related radiation for a given baryon charge, $\left<B\right>$, than in a baryon poor environment.
+They provide possible small radiation corrections which could resolve the tension between standard predictions and the EDGES observation (stronger than anticipated 21 cm absorption features)~\citep{Lawson:2018qkc}. \end{itemize} }